 I’ve been using olive oil on my hair since my relaxed days when I used to apply it in the shower after my conditioner.
 It was my way of getting a super shine once my hair was dry without hair spray or that greasy oil sheen lip-gloss-looking product that was (or maybe still is) on the market that is used as a finishing product in some salons.

 So there you have my four must-haves and then I add greek yogurt or an egg if I need protein and avocado for its growth promoting properties.
 The avocado also helps my concoction to get that creaminess that I need so that it won’t be very runny, since I tend to sit with this in my hair (under a steam cap or plastic baggy) for hours on end as I go through my day.

 The avocado would have made it into my must-haves, but it’s not always available, sadly, and so I sometimes substitute with a banana or with some conditioner to give it this necessary thickness.
 If you don’t have an avocado on hand, I recommend adding avocado oil to the mix because it really is quite beneficial to your hair.
-Over the weekend I used my fave four plus Greek yoghurt, avocado and some shea butter for a DC.
+Over the weekend I used my fave four plus Greek yogurt, avocado and some shea butter for a DC.
 This is my hair with the mixture in:

 And this is about an hour later.
 I used a hooded dryer to steam it in for about 10 minutes cause I didn’t want to have it in for very long that day.
 Then I simply co-washed with Herbal Essences Hello Hydration conditioner and the above pic is my hair product free.
 Here’s some with flash: